Bloom County: End and spinoff strips

 Breathed decided to end the strip in 1989.
-In keeping with the continuity of the Bill the Cat/Donald Trump storyline, Trump "buys out" the comic strip and fires all of the cast.
+In keeping with the continuity of the Bill the Cat/Donald Trump story line, Trump "buys out" the comic strip and fires all of the cast.
 In the strip's final weeks the cast found new "jobs" with other comic strips.
 A "goodbye party" was held over the course of the week where characters talked about joining new strips.
-Portnoy and Hodge Podge get jobs as janitors behind the scenes at Marmaduke; Steve Dallas joins the cast of Cathy and attempts to pitch himself as a new superhero, but is quickly fired from both jobs; Michael Binkley becomes a wild boar skinner for Prince Valiant.
-Lola Granola says that she has been invited to pose for Playboy, which Opus dislikes.
+Portnoy and Hodge Podge get jobs as janitors behind the scenes at Marmaduke; Steve Dallas unsuccessfully attempts to pitch himself as a new superhero, but is quickly rejected and instead finds a bit part in Cathy; Michael Binkley becomes a wild boar skinner for Prince Valiant.
+Lola Granola accepts an invitation to pose for Playboy.
 Milo Bloom is seen with a snake swallowing him head first and informing Opus he would be appearing Tuesdays in The Far Side.
 Oliver Wendell Jones is seen with the distinct features of Family Circus characters.
 He informs Opus he is being "bussed in" to the strip as part of a court order.
 Once Bloom County characters are scattered, only Opus is left as part of a plot to transition to Breathed's next strip in Bloom Countys final week.

 Shortly after Bloom County ended, Breathed started a Sunday-only strip called Outland with original characters and situations introduced in Bloom Countys final days.
 However, Opus, Bill and other characters eventually reappeared and slowly took over the strip.
 Outland ran from September 3, 1989, to March 26, 1995.
 Another Sunday-only spinoff strip called Opus ran from November 23, 2003, to November 2, 2008.

 Return

 On July 12, 2015, Breathed posted to his Facebook page a photo with the caption "A return after 25 years.
 Feels like going home."
 The photo showed him drawing a comic strip with the title Bloom County 2015 with Opus pictured in the first frame.
-A fan asked in the comments on the picture if this was in response to Donald Trump's presidential campaign, and Mr. Breathed responded to the comment that "This creator can't precisely deny that the chap you mention had nothing to do with it."
+A fan asked in the comments on the picture if this was in response to Donald Trump's presidential campaign; Breathed responded, "This creator can't precisely deny that the chap you mention had nothing to do with it."
 The next day, July 13, 2015, the first comic of the revived strip was officially posted online, also to Breathed's Facebook page.
 The strip was relaunched under the Bloom County 2015 title, only to be renamed simply as Bloom County at the start of 2016.

 On the return of the strips Breathed stated: